 Before asking someone to connect on LinkedIn, add a note to personalize the request.
 To get this option, go to the individual's profile and request to connect.
-See a sample message on page 28.
+See a sample message on page 26.
 A text box will appear asking if you want to include a note.

-Maintaining and developing connections
+Maintaining and developing connections Posts

-Posts

 Allow your connections to interact with you by posting to the homepage.
 Furthermore, consider liking, commenting and/or sharing others' posts to create engagement.

 Consider posting articles that relate to your career interests, professional accomplishments, recognition posts and other material that other professionals can connect to.

-FREE LinkedIn membership!
+The following applies to the FREE LinkedIn membership!